elroylian/chatbot/README.md

 ## Overview

 A simple chatbot using Retrieval-Augmented Generation (RAG) to help students with Data Structures and Algorithms (DSA).
-It provides explanations, quizzes, and guides users through DSA topics step-by-step.
+It provides explanations and guides users through DSA topics step-by-step.

 ## Setup